cuevas1208/Traffic_Sign_Classifier/README.md

 # Project: Traffic Sign Classifier
-This project is part of Udacity Self-Driving Car Engineer Nanodegree program.
-Tools, techniques and knowledge learned in class about deep neural networks and convolutional neural networks were used to classify traffic signs.

 ### Overview
-In this project, ConvNet architecture is used instead of a simple Feed Forward Network to classify traffic signs.
+In this project uses a ConvNet architecture to classify traffic signs.
 The dataset to train are traffic sign imgaes from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

+##### For more information about this project visit the [Wiki page](https://github.com/cuevas1208/Traffic_Sign_Classifier/wiki)

 ### Dependencies
 This project requires **Python 3.5** and the following Python libraries installed: